SimengZhao/Handwritten-Letter/README.md

 **🔹 What was the most challenging part of creating a ReadME file?
 How did you overcome these obstacles?**
 The most challenging part of creating the README file was getting started, especially since I had never used GitHub before.
 It took some time to familiarize myself with the platform and its features.
 Additionally, I encountered difficulties due to the lack of information provided in the original dataset.
 There was no contact information, license details, DOI, or a comprehensive description of the dataset folders, which made it challenging to provide thorough metadata.
 To overcome these obstacles, I relied on online resources, some tutorials, and the GitHub guidance.

+## *Feedback From Course* <a name="Feedback"></a>
+1. If more than one group member, then provide their roles
+2. the platform you are using
+3. Provide the file versions (and you should have it since we have cleaned it by deleting it from the original files)
+4. Provide visuals (your process line, your progress as a picture is preferred)

 <br>